steli99/machine-learning-projects/RESULTS.md

 All five completed notebooks ran from their first code cell to their last code cell on the original datasets, with seed 42.
 Outputs and plots are embedded in each notebook.
 No reduced-data substitute or skipped model-training cell was used.

-Execution used the included sequential Python runner with matplotlib Agg because this environment did not permit launching a TCP-based Jupyter kernel.
-This validates the code, supplied assertions, and experiments; it is not a claim that a Jupyter kernel was launched here.

 | Notebook | Result | Elapsed seconds |
 |---|---|---:|
 | Unsupervised_Learning | Passed | 239.0 |